How to Convert From a Traditional IRA to a Roth IRA

 Calculating "Income" to Report on a Roth Conversion

-First, figure out your Roth conversion income.
-If you're converting deductible IRA funds, you'd report as income the current value of the funds on the day you make the conversion.
+The first step is to figure out your Roth conversion income.
+If you're converting deductible IRA funds, you'd report the current value of the funds on the day you make the conversion as your income.
 Your basis in a deductible IRA is zero because you received a tax deduction for your savings contributions.

 If you're converting nondeductible IRA funds, report as income the current value of the funds on the day you convert, less your basis.
 If you contributed $5,000 to a traditional IRA in 2016 and received no deduction for that contribution, your basis in those funds would be $5,000: $5,000 of income minus zero for the deduction.